ibm-cloud-docs/apiconnect/importing_apis.md

 6. Verify that you receive the expected response from the API.

-When the API definition is imported and integrated, you can manage and govern the APIs as you with any other REST API definition.
+When the API definition is imported and integrated, you can manage and govern the APIs as you would with any other REST API definition.
 For more information about the APIs, see [Managing APIs](managing_apis.html).